IN-DEPTH GUIDE TO GORILLA TREKKING IN UGANDA

-IN-DEPTH GUIDE TO GORILLA TREKKING IN UGANDA

-    – It’s gorilla trekking permits are more affordable than Rwanda’s (by more than

-    half as of January 2019).
+– It’s gorilla trekking permits are more affordable than Rwanda’s (by more than half as of January 2019).

-    – It’s widely regarded as a safer and more developed destination for travelers

-    than DRC — making it a better choice for me as a solo female traveler.
-(For

-    advice on how to stay safe while traveling alone check out my post: My 10 Best

-    Tips For Solo Travelers).
-Update: As of June 2018, tourism to Virunga National

-    Park in the DRC is shut down until further notice due to violence in the region.
+– It’s widely regarded as a safer and more developed destination for travelers than the DRC, making it a better choice for me as a solo female traveler (for advice on how to stay safe while traveling alone check out my post My 10 Best Tips For Solo Travelers).
+Update: As of June 2018, tourism to Virunga National Park in the DRC is shut down until further notice due to violence in the region.

-    With that said, travelers shouldn’t rule out Rwanda or DRC as gorilla trekking

-    destinations – as I’ve also heard great things about both.
-For me, Uganda just

-    happened to be the right choice for my needs and wants as a traveler at the
+That said, however, travelers shouldn’t rule out Rwanda or DRC as gorilla trekking destinations as I’ve also heard great things about both.
+For me, Uganda just worked out to be the right choice for me as a traveler at the time.

-    time.
-(For more reasons to visit Uganda check out my post: 8 Must-Do Wild

-    Experiences in Uganda.)

-    Mountain gorillas, a subspecies of the eastern gorilla, are currently listed as

-    critically endangered on the ICUN Red List of Threatened Species, and it’s

-    estimated that less than 1000 of them remain in the wild.
-(The last official
+Mountain gorillas, a subspecies of the eastern gorilla, are currently listed as endangered on the ICUN Red List of Threatened Species with just over 1000 estimated to remain in the wild.

-    census, conducted in 2011, confirmed just 880 individuals.)

-    Today, they exist in just two isolated populations: the Virunga Population and

-    the Bwindi Population.
+Today, they exist in just two isolated populations: the Virunga Population and the Bwindi Population.

-    In early 2018, researchers confirmed that approximately 600+ mountain gorillas

-    now make up the Virunga Population.
-This population of mountain gorillas can be

-    found in central Africa’s volcanic mountain range (also known as the Virunga

-    Massif), which stretches across DRC, Rwanda, and Uganda.
-Uganda’s portion of

-    this population resides in the country’s southern Mgahinga Gorilla National
+In early 2018, researchers confirmed that approximately 600+ mountain gorillas now make up the Virunga Population.
+This population of mountain gorillas can be found in central Africa’s volcanic mountain range (also known as the Virunga Massif), which stretches across DRC, Rwanda, and Uganda.
+Uganda’s portion of this population resides in the country’s southern Mgahinga Gorilla National Park.

-    Park.

-    The Bwindi Population of mountain gorillas is made up of approximately 400+

-    individuals and can only be found in Uganda’s Bwindi Impenetrable National Park.
+The Bwindi Population of mountain gorillas is made up of approximately 400+ individuals and can only be found in Uganda’s Bwindi Impenetrable National Park.